alexharp3/kdb-parser/README.md

 This project reverse engineers, parses, and decrypts a custom KeePass `.kdb` file format used in the CT2018 reverse engineering challenge.

-The focus of this project is defensive binary parsing, safe pointer traversal, and stream-cipher decryption rather than exploitation.

 ---

 ## Overview